 Maintain a clean AC

-The first thing you should always remember is to clean your air conditioning unit.
+To avoid the negative effects of air conditioning on lungs, the first thing you should always remember is to clean your air conditioning unit.
 Some units have specific instructions, while some just need regular maintenance such as cleaning out the filter and declogging the funnel.
 You need to thoroughly clean the parts as the moisture build-up allows bacteria and fungi to grow.
 And this can lead to serious complications and risks to one’s health.

 Do this at least once or twice per month, to prevent the build-up of bacteria.